 - Healthy Instant Pot Applesauce

-Simply join our Facebook Community, make these EASY One-Hour Dinner Rolls, and post a photo for a chance to win a $100 Amazon Gift Card!
+Simply join our Facebook Community, make these Best Ever Ginger Molasses Cookies (perfect for the holidays!), and post a photo for a chance to win a $100 Amazon Gift Card!
 PLUS every person who joins will receive a FREE Baking E-Cookbook!

 Watch the video below to see exactly how we make this recipe.
 You can find many more deliciously simple recipe videos on our YouTube channel!